 - Multiple tenant buildings shall utilize the larger Knox Vault, Model 4400 with a hinged door and single lock

-- When required by the Fire Code Official, buildings required to have a Hazardous Materials Inventory Statement (HMIS) shall install a Knox Cabinet, Model 1301 with a hinged door and single lock (2014 OFC 506.1.3 as amended by City of Hillsboro HMC 11.28.010)
+- When required by the fire code official, buildings required to have a Hazardous Materials Inventory Statement (HMIS) shall install a Knox Cabinet, Model 1301 with a hinged door and single lock (2019 OFC 506.1.3 as amended by City of Hillsboro HMC 11.28.010)

 - Automatic gates and barriers shall utilize the Knox Key Switch, Model 3502

-- Manual gates and barriers shall utilize the Knox Padlock, Model 3770
+- Manual gates and barriers shall utilize the Knox Padlock, Model 3782 (formerly Model #3770)

 Alarm Tamper Switch